ietf-wg-acme/acme/draft-ietf-acme-acme.md

 fields for this type of challenge.
 The server provides a 200 (OK) response with the updated challenge object as its body.

-If the client's response is invalid for some reason, or does not provide the server with appropriate information to validate the challenge, then the server MUST return an HTTP error.
+If the client's response is invalid for any reason, or does not provide the server with appropriate information to validate the challenge, then the server MUST return an HTTP error.
 On receiving such an error, the client SHOULD undo any actions that have been taken to fulfill the challenge, e.g., removing files